digipen-wanic/WANIC-Teacher-Metroid/README.md

 # WANIC-Teacher-Metroid
 Metroid clone in Unity.

+## Unity Version
+The currently uploaded project is using an old version of Unity, so DO NOT download the project at this time.
+We will upload a version using a newer build as soon as we can and will remove this disclaimer once that is done.
+In the meantime, if you do any work, please make sure you are using Unity version 2018.3.0f2 (the same version that is installed on the WANIC student computers).
+This is the version we will be using for this project.

 ## Version Control Guidelines
 * Use [TortoiseGit](https://tortoisegit.org/), [GitHub Desktop](https://desktop.github.com/), or the git CLI to clone/push/pull from this repository.
 Do *not* use an SVN client!